dm0-/gnuxc/RUNTIME.md

 #### Colors

 The default colors can be changed with translator options on `/dev/vcs`.
-To change them persistently, alter the passive translator.
+To change them persistently, alter the translator record.
 For example, this will make the Hurd console appear as a black-on-white display.

     sudo settrans -acfgp /dev/vcs \